annaruntti/pentula-app/README.md

 API starts with command: "docker-compose up" it's listening port 8000.
 You need PostgreSQL database.
 From /api/omat-koirat you can found dog's from database with get method and add new dogs with post method.

-There is two tables in database with names "omat_koirat" and "omat_pentueet".
+There is three tables in database with names "own_dogs" and "own_litters" and "puppies".

 To create a migration, run
 `npm run migrate:make MIGRATION_NAME`